 More recent examples of what can happen during the winter weather season were the heavy snow events of December 2006.
 Back to back major storms occurred the third and fourth weeks of the month across eastern Colorado.
 Heavy snow accumulated over three feet deep in some areas.
 Strong wind drifted the snow into 12 to 20 foot drifts, and thousands of ranch animals fell victim.
 Travel was hampered for days in the hardest hit areas.

-More recently, in just the last few years a blizzard occurred the last week of March in 2009 causing life threatening conditions across the eastern plains.
-In 2008, powerful winter storms brought blizzard conditions to the southwest mountains on two separate occasions, which threatened and took lives, due to avalanches and severe winter conditions.
+Also during 2009, powerful winter storms brought blizzard conditions to the southwest mountains on two separate occasions which threatened and took lives due to avalanches and severe winter conditions.

 Before winter weather threatens this season, you should prepare a winter safety kit for your vehicle.
 When planning travel, check the latest weather forecasts.
 A valuable companion when heading out is a battery powered NOAA All Hazards Weather Radio, the voice of the National Weather Service.
 It provides you with the latest weather conditions and forecasts.
 You can pick one up at your local electronics or department store.